17-year-old Afghan boy detained by police at Kathua | Law-Order

 - India

-The Jammu and Kashmir police Tuesday detained a 17-year-old Afghan boy in Kathua district, officials said.
+The Jammu and Kashmir Police on Tuesday detained a 17-year-old Afghan boy in Kathua district, officials said.

 They said Abdul Rehman, son of Abdul Rashid Ahmed, was apprehended near a Covid testing centre at Lakhanpur, the entry point to J&K.

-He has a passport and a visa and has been taken to the Lakhanpur police station for questioning, they said.
+As of now, no incriminating document has been found in his possession.
+He only had some Indian and Afghan currencies with him, besides a mobile phone, the SSP added.

-Kathua Senior Superintendent of Police R C Kotwal confirmed the detention and said an inquiry is underway.
-The detention comes at a time the Taliban has taken full control of Afghanistan and last US troops left the country, completing its withdrawal.
+He also has a passport and visa, and has been taken to the Lakhanpur police station for questioning, the official said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)